luismeyer95/balar/README.md

 # Balar

 Describe a plan to process one item, let it automatically scale to handle more.
-Efficient bulk async processing made simpler for Typescript + Node.js.
+Efficient batch async processing made simpler for Typescript + Node.js.

 ---